crusher-dev/documentation/docs/develop/insert-data.md

 ## Postgres compatibility

-You can query data using the [Postgres](/docs/reference/api/postgres/) endpoint that QuestDB exposes.
+You can query data using the [Postgres](/docs/reference/api/postgres/) endpoint that Crusher exposes.
 This is accessible via port `8812`.

 <Tabs defaultValue="nodejs" values={[
   { label: "NodeJS", value: "nodejs" },